muntasirhsn/ETL-in-Python/README.md

 # ETL-in-Python
-This is a simple demonstration of extract, transform and load (ETL) process in python
+This is a simple demonstration of extract, transform and load (ETL) process in python.
+Tesla share price data is extracted, transformed and loaded into a PostgreSQL database.

 ## Extract (extract.py)
 Local directory (data) is created for data to be saved